SELECTION OF QUESTIONS AND ANSWERS

 As I wanted the best in my training, I practiced leg-stretching exercises every night for about two years before I could sit in a semi-lotus position in sitting meditation.
 It is worthy of note that to want the best in their training, Shaolin Wahnam members today should not practice at their potential as this will lead to over-training, but practice lower than their potential, at about 30%.

 As we have become ridiculously cost-effective now, we can perform meditation at a standing position.
-Just consider that even monks cultivating professionally in a monastery would take a few years practicing sitting meditation every day to attain a satori, or spiritual awakening, whereas many of our students could do so in just a few hours, you would have some idea how ridiculously cost-effect we have been.
+Just consider that even monks cultivating professionally in a monastery would take a few years practicing sitting meditation every day to attain a satori, or spiritual awakening, whereas many of our students could do so in just a few hours, you would have some idea how ridiculously cost-effective we have been.

 Hence, my thoughts now on mediation, which means training of mind, spirit or soul, is that sitting meditation in a lotus or semi-lotus position is not necessary.
 We can achieve similar or even higher results with standing meditation.